v923z/micropython-ulab/README.md

 The source for the manual is in https://github.com/v923z/micropython-ulab/blob/master/docs/ulab-manual.ipynb, while developer help is in https://github.com/v923z/micropython-ulab/blob/master/docs/ulab.ipynb.

-Firmware for pyboard.v.1.1, as well as for PYBD_SF6 is updated once in a while, and can be downloaded from https://github.com/v923z/micropython-ulab/releases, otherwise, it can be compiled from the source by following the steps https://micropython-usermod.readthedocs.io/en/latest/usermods_05.html#compiling-our-module.
+Firmware for pyboard.v.1.1 is updated once in a while, and can be downloaded from https://github.com/v923z/micropython-ulab/releases, otherwise, it can be compiled from the source by following the steps https://micropython-usermod.readthedocs.io/en/latest/usermods_05.html#compiling-our-module.